Hit and Run Accidents in Washington, DC

 What Should I Do if I've Been Injured in a Hit and Run Accident?

-If you were injured in a hit and run accident, the most critical steps you should take are seeking medical attention and contacting the police.
+If you were injured in a hit and run accident, the most important steps you should take are seeking medical attention and contacting the police.
 By seeking medical treatment, you create a record of your injuries and any medical needs you have resulting from the accident.
-Furthermore, by contacting the police, you guarantee a legal account of how the accident occurred.
+By contacting the police, you guarantee a legal account of how the accident occurred.

 The most common causes of DC hit and run car accidents include: